 Laser hair removal is one of the most commonly done cosmetic procedures in the U.S. It beams highly concentrated light into hair follicles.
 Pigment in the follicles absorb the light.
 That destroys the hair.

 Benefits of Laser Hair Removal

-Lasers are useful for removing unwanted hair from the face, leg, arm, underarm, bikini line, and other areas.
+Lasers are useful for removing unwanted hair from the face, leg, chin, back, arm, underarm, bikini line, and other areas.

 Benefits of laser hair removal include: